Ankush-0g/img_gallery_Animation/README.md

 image gallery animation using html and css
 You can add photos as you want
 Add the photo in .html , as url
+Can use this animation logic in various webs and apps